gtoonstra/etl-with-airflow/docs/fullexample.rst

     You do not want to reload data older than 90 days in that case, so another operator or function should be added that checks whether today-execution_date is greather than 90 and prohibits execution if that's the case.
 Not doing that would truncate a non-existing table.
-An alternative is to follow a different path that uses DELETE FROM on the master table instead.
+An alternative is to follow a different path in the DAG that uses DELETE FROM on the master table instead.